MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-signing-overview.md

 Signing algorithms have evolved over time, with SMB 2.02 signing was improved with HMAC-SHA-256, replacing the old MD5 method that was in SMB1.
 Additionally, SMB 3.0 introduced AES-CMAC.
 Windows Server 2022 and Windows 11 introduced AES-128-GMAC signing acceleration.
 To learn more about the AES-128-GMAC signing, see [AES-128-GMAC signing acceleration](smb-security.md#new-signing-algorithm).

 SMB signing is enabled in all versions of Windows.
 SMB signing requirements can involve both outbound signing, which covers traffic from the SMB client, and inbound signing, which covers traffic to the server.
 Windows and Windows Server can require outbound signing only, inbound signing only, both, or neither.
 If your environment uses non-Microsoft file servers, your system settings can prevent the default settings and connections from taking effect.
-In this case, you might want to disable SMB signing.
+In this case, you might need to disable the requirement for SMB signing.
 See [Control SMB signing behavior](smb-signing.md) for guidance on how to disable SMB signing.

 ### Security considerations in SMB2 and SMB3